-Still, knowing that many of Stephen King’s novels haven’t worked out so well in their incarnations on the big screen, this was one film I was going to wait for the DVD for.
+Still, knowing that many of Stephen King’s novels haven’t worked out so well in their incarnations on the big screen, 1408 was one film I was going to wait for the DVD for.
 Knowing it was coming to DVD, I purposely didn’t re-read the short story from “Everything’s Eventual” that the film is based on, preferring to go into the film without knowing what to expect…or to be disappointed by how much the film version differs from the written version (of course, after watching the film, I immediately grabbed my copy of the book to re-read the story).
 But would all my preparation help me enjoy 1408, or would this be just another failed Stephen King translation?

-The actors all did pretty good jobs in their roles.
+The actors all did pretty good jobs in their roles in 1408.
 Samuel L. Jackson, as usual, stole the scenes he appeared in, and his slightly creepy hotel manager (complete with white tufts of hair lining the sides of his goatee) is another good performance by this talented actor.
 While he isn’t in the film for more than a few sequences, the lack of volume of his acting is made up for by the quality.

 John Cusack, who has managed to keep a good, solid, acting career alive for a couple of decades now, takes a break from his normal comedic/love-sick performances, and delves into the deeper side of his character in 1408.
 His character is troubled from day one, and descends further into depression as the film progresses…and Cusack does a good job of expressing that descent for the viewers.
 Cusack connects with the audience, and his emotions become catching.
 He gets frightened or angry, the viewer catches a whiff of that emotion, and it settles over them almost without them realizing it.